erinhay/snia-zband/README.md

 # Supplimentary Resources for the Foundation+YSE Analysis of the Cosmological Utility of SNe Ia in the z-band

-If you make use of this repository or the analysis in Hayes+25, please cite: Hayes E.E., et al., 2025, [pre-print]( https://doi.org/10.48550/arXiv.2506.04309).
+If you make use of this repository or the analysis in Hayes+25, please cite: Hayes E.E., et al., 2025, [arxiv]( https://doi.org/10.48550/arXiv.2506.04309).

 If you have any questions about this repository or the associated paper, you can direct them to Erin Hayes at eeh55@cam.ac.uk.
 Thank you!